clojure-vim/clojure.vim/README.md

 let g:clojure_fuzzy_indent = 1
 let g:clojure_fuzzy_indent_patterns = ['^with', '^def', '^let']
 let g:clojure_fuzzy_indent_blacklist = ['-fn$', '\v^with-%(meta|out-str|loading-context)$']

-" Legacy comma-delimited string version; the list format above is " recommended.
-Note that patterns are implicitly anchored with ^ and $. let g:clojure_fuzzy_indent_patterns = 'with.*,def.*,let.*'
 ```

 `g:clojure_fuzzy_indent_patterns` and `g:clojure_fuzzy_indent_blacklist` are
 lists of patterns that will be matched against the unqualified symbol at the
 head of a list.
 This means that a pattern like `"^foo"` will match all these
 candidates: `foobar`, `my.ns/foobar`, and `#'foobar`.

 Each candidate word is tested for special treatment in this order: